lavendthomas/sschat/README.md

 - Username in sign up form.
 - Use IntexedDB instead of localStorage for message history
 - Check that the CSRF cookie is invalidated when loggin out.
+- Check that the message is signed.
+Otherwise, show the message in red.